prismelt/arc/README.md

 - 🛡️ **Memory Safe:** Built on Rust's ownership system.
 - ✅ **Extensible:** Designed with future expansion in mind.
 - 📄 **Human-Readable:** Clear and concise syntax.
+- 🔧 **Function Support:** Write reusable functions and that eradicate boilerplate.

 ## 📖 Syntax